tomsoderlund/nextjs-pwa-graphql-sql-boilerplate/README.md

 * Great starting point for a [PWA (Progressive Web App)](https://en.wikipedia.org/wiki/Progressive_web_applications).
 * Both front-end client and GraphQL/SQL server in one project.
+* Can be deployed as serverless functions on Zeit Now.
 * A fast Postgres SQL database server.
 * GraphQL API with Apollo.
 * React Hooks for business logic.